 Save for a House in 5 Years - Planning for a Down Payment

-When you reach a point in your life where you can see yourself staying in the same place for a while and you decide it's the best thing for your family to buy a home that doesn't mean your finances are there yet.
-But the good news is with enough time most people can get to home ownership.
+When you reach a point in your life where you can see yourself staying in the same place for a while you may decide it's the best thing for your family to buy a home.
+Unfortunately, that doesn't mean your finances are there yet.
+The good news is with enough time most people can get to home ownership.

 For the purposes of this guide 5 years is the timeline used to save up for a down payment.
 With a stable income and a solid budget, 5 years is a realistic timeline for many people to save up for their first house.
 If you're able to save more aggressively and/or buy a less expensive home you will get to your goal faster than 5 years, it's just a starting place.

 Make your dreams of home ownership attainable and actionable by creating a 5 year plan to save up a down payment and prepare your credit for purchasing a house.

 The first step to saving a large amount of money ($15,000 to $50,000 or more) over 5 years time is getting your finances in order.
 A solid personal finance base will let you consistently pitch a large sum each month to your down payment savings.
 Let's look at what is required to make this happen.